idris-lang/Idris2/CONTRIBUTING.md

     with reviewing.
 * More tests, which test new features or, more importantly, existing features which are not exercised enough in the existing tests
-  - Note that the 'test' subdirectory is intended for testing the type checker and compiler, not specifically for testing libraries.
-However, we do need a better way of testing libraries!
-(More on this below)
+  - Note that the 'tests' subdirectory is used for testing the type checker, compiler, and libraries.
 * Rewrites of existing features which demonstrably improve performance
 * Documentation, and improvements to documentation generation tools
 * Improvements to existing tool support, including:
   - Type-driven program synthesis
-  - :search and related REPL commands
+  - `:search` and related REPL commands
   - Interactive editing

 ## Things That Should Be Discussed via the Issue Tracker First